 Some calculations estimate that up to 80 pounds of abnormal pressure can be placed on the bones and joints of the neck leading to premature degeneration or wear-and-tear on those parts.
 This is also known as osteoarthritis and degenerative joint/disc disorder.

-Lung capacity can be reduced potentially contributing to heart and blood vascular disease; loss of good bowel peristalsis or movement can occur; the entire body can become more rigid.
+Lung capacity can be reduced potentially contributing to heart and blood vascular disease; loss of good bowel peristalsis or movement can occur; the entire Healthy Body can become more rigid.
 These are all potential side effects of that stereotypical posture change, also known as slouching!

 There is little question that the increased use of computers, tablets and cellphones and other hand held devices coupled with sedentary lifestyles and a lack of awareness around the detriments of poor posture are contributing to a rise in these cases.